ActiveCampaign Vs GetResponse: Helping You Pick The Best Software

 I enjoyed this feature so much that my autoresponder series is currently over 150 days long:

-It’s similar to sending a newsletter.
+It’s similar to sending a newsletter, and another easy to use and setup feature.

 The only difference is that you set when you want your subscribers to see the emails.